catspeed-cc/sd-webui-reforge-docker/README.md

 # Important: Branches

 * main: Has all the possible upstream changes from A1111, new samplers/schedulers/sd options/etc and now, comfy backend updated to stream, so this deprecated the old forge backend.
-* dev: At this point (2025-03-13), it is the same as main branch.
+* dev: At this point (2025-07-20), it is the same as main branch.
-* dev2: Same as dev branch, but it uses gradio 4.0 instead of 3.42.
-This is to test some extensions and changes, then it will be moved to dev, and then to main branch.
-* experimental: This branch will have some experimental changes that may have major new features, but they may be incomplete or have major bugs, based on the dev2 branch.
-This branch will be mostly inactive until I want to test things.
+* dev2 and experimental: More than unstable branches, for now same as dev.
 * main-old: Branch with old forge backend.
 Kept as backup in any case, but it won't receive updates.
-* dev_upstream: Deprecated, see more https://github.com/Panchovix/stable-diffusion-webui-reForge/discussions/175
-* dev_upsteam_experimental: Deprecated, see more https://github.com/Panchovix/stable-diffusion-webui-reForge/discussions/175
-* main_new_forge: Deprecated, see more https://github.com/lllyasviel/stable-diffusion-webui-forge/discussions/981.

 # Installing Forge/reForge